ApanhadorNuvenus/PushHarder/README.md

 Create any exercise on your taste, provide name, description and a goal for it.
 ## 2. Exercises goals ##
 Every exercise has a goal.
 At the trainings screen you can track how close you are to reach it.
-The value compared with exercise goal is a maximum repetions set you've made on a training.
+The value compared with exercise goal is a maximum repetitions set you've made on a given training.
 ## 3. Statistics screen ##
-Check how your progress with maximum reps per set goes
+Check how your progress with maximum reps per set goes on

 # What's planned - ToDo: #
 - [x] Sets feature - ability to add numerous amount of set per for exercises added to the training